molmod/yaff/doc/howto.rst

    .. literalinclude:: ../input/parameters_water.txt

 #.
-[PARTIALLY DONE, TODO: TORSION, DAMPDISP, GRIMME] The generate method.
+[PARTIALLY DONE, TODO: TORSION, GRIMME] The generate method.

 #.
 [LOW PRIORITY] Replace hammer by taper.
 Check which one converges the
    quickest as the real-space cutoff is increased, without compromising the